|MapGazer – getting started|

 To save the current map view as an image, use Window → Snapshot current view ... (or press the ‘s’ key).
 This will save the current view; if saved as .jpg this will include the position of the view centre and (if known) its elevation.

-To copy map (and/or position) details to the clipboard for use by another application, right-click on the map and select the Details item on the pop-up menu; this will display a dialog with the strings that can be copied.
-MapGazer assumes that the bounds of a map are the bounds of the map layer with the most data (this may not be the maximum zoom level, which might have less coverage).
+To copy map details to the clipboard, right-click on the map and select the Map details item on the pop-up menu; this will display a dialog with the strings that can be copied (map name, zoom levels, position clicked, etc.) MapGazer assumes that the bounds of a map are the bounds of the map layer with the most data (this may not be the maximum zoom level, which might have less coverage).

 To construct new maps by copying, merging, or compressing layers from existing maps, see Using map tools.